 - For social networks: 42% of users expect a reply within an hour, 32% – within 30 minutes.

-By the way, it is the social media channel where response speed matters the most.
+It is social media where response speed matters the most.
 Just let it sink in: customers are willing to pay up to 40% more to companies that respond in time on social media.
 We can tell from personal experience: if you mention a big company (e.g. your bank) in an angry tweet, they are likely to respond in 5 minutes, while you will be waiting for free operators on the line for hours.
-Failure to respond in social networks is unforgivable – it causes a churn up to 15%, as the ruthless statistics claim.
+Failure to respond on social networks is unforgivable – it causes up to 15% of customers to leave said business, as the ruthless statistic claims.

 A+ FOR EMPATHY

 If the response speed can be measured quite accurately, the individual customer service rating is volatile and unstable.
-Studies confirm that the speed of response is not the highest priority to customers.
+Studies confirm that response speed is not customers highest priority.
 It is much more important to be human and show empathy.
 If the client has a problem, listen to them carefully.
-Try to make an answer more personal, speak the human language instead of template phrases, and you’ll have more chances to satisfy your customer.
-If the speedy support increases customer satisfaction by 6 times, empathetic support does it by 9 times.
+Try to make your response more personal, speak the human language instead of template phrases, and you’ll have more chances to satisfy your customer.
+If the speedy support increases customer satisfaction sixfold, empathetic support does so ninefold.

 INVESTING IN LOYALTY

-The percentage of successfully resolved tickets directly affects customer satisfaction and, after all, your profits.
-Satisfied customers are likely to spread a word to their friends and colleagues.
-It is estimated that 1 happy customer = 9 referral links.
-Also, the probability of making money on existing customers is much greater than on new ones – 70% against 20%.
+The percentage of successfully resolved tickets directly affects customer satisfaction and your profits.
+Satisfied customers are likely to spread the word to their friends and colleagues.
+It is estimated that 1 happy customer equals 9 referral links.
+In addition, the probability of making money with existing customers is much greater than with new ones – 70% against 20%.
 Increasing the retention rate by only 5% can increase profits by 95%.

 We can assure you: any of your investments in customer service will pay off in full.
 It was estimated that 86% of users are willing to pay more for excellent service.
 On average, the customer is willing to pay 2.4 times more to companies that provide top-notch service and support.

-One of the above-mentioned metrics is the percentage of successfully resolved tickets, which is very important.
+One of the above-mentioned metrics is the percentage of successfully resolved tickets.
+It is very important.
 Have you successfully closed 12 tickets?
 Nice job.
 The same time and effort will be needed to make amends for only one negative incident.
 If you really screw up, you must apologize.
-In 74% of cases, the sincere apology and problem resolution lead to customer satisfaction (2 times more than without apology).
+In 74% of

 CARROT vs. STICK

-Measuring the KPIs of your support team is not superfluous, but it's not worth digesting only on the numbers.
+Measuring the KPIs of your support team is not superfluous, but it's not worth only digesting the numbers.
 Encourage your team, respect your customers, and you will hit it big time with loyalty and profits.